andymk/andymk.github.io/_posts/2018-12-21-angular-startup.md

 ### Html Changes

-We're go ahead and build our new project shortly but to get started with a bootstrap layout, replace the contents of the `index.html` file with the following:
+We'll go ahead and build our new project shortly but to get started with a bootstrap layout, replace the contents of the `index.html` file with the following:

 <script src="https://gist.github.com/andymk/9658e4f0978edf1752a7eac8e3e360a0.js"></script>